Scroll Top

 Transfer assets into the trust

 The grantor decides what assets should be placed in the trust.
 Normally you transfer your house and other real estate into the trust.
-You should also fund it with money and bank accounts, and can even have the proceeds of a life insurance pay out to the trust upon your death.
+You should also fund it with significant money and bank accounts, and can even have the proceeds of a life insurance pay out to the trust upon your death.

 The trustee distributes assets

 The trustee distributes assets according to the trust agreement.
 That might mean beneficiaries receive trust assets upon the grantor’s death.
-But it could also mean beneficiaries receive trust income soon after the trust as established.
+But it could also mean beneficiaries just receive trust income after the grantor dies.
 It all depends on the trust.
+Once an asset has been distributed to the beneficiary, the beneficiary becomes the owner of the asset.
+The asset is no longer property of the grantor’s estate

 Trust vs wills

-A last will and testament is another way to pass assets on to your heirs.
+A last will and testament is another way to pass assets on to your heirs but it could subject you to a probate court.
 Trusts and wills can often work in conjunction with each other.
+For example, you can also use a special type of will called a pourover will to move assets into a trust that already exists.

 Irrevocable trust vs revocable trust